Floating

 • Add an element that piques curiosity and appeals to the FOMO.

-The video streaming uses email content to encourage its subscribers to watch more of its series.
+The video streaming uses email content to encourage its existing customers to watch more of its series.
 Email campaigns from Netflix are personalized and based on user preferences.

 Here is an example of email content from Netflix: